mackee/GitHubDDL/README.md

     CodeRef for filtering sql content.
 It is invoked only in `diff()` method. (default: do nothing)

+- dump\_sql\_specified\_commit\_method => 'CodeRef' (Optional)

+    CodeRef for a bypass for dump SQL from GitHub.
+If you need to use your project-specific retrieve SQL method, you should set this option.
+This option is used as an alternative to the original method. (default: do nothing)

+    This CodeRef takes a commit hash as the only argument.

 ## check\_version()

 Compare versions latest ddl sql and database, and return true when both version is same.